Southwest’s plus-sized passenger policy debated on social media

-Southwest Airlines is being praised by some TikTok influencers for its “passengers of size” seating policy.
-Others are not so fond of it.
+(KTLA) — Southwest Airlines is being praised by some TikTok influencers for its “customer of size” seating policy.
+But some others are not so fond of it.

 As for who qualifies for the extra seat — it’s not about weight or body mass index.
 It is available to someone if any part of their body extends past the armrest.